Finaps/Nexmo-SMS-module/README.md

 4. In the Java action use these keys for sending your sms message

-5. Make sure you format your mobile number correctly, with the country code and without spaces or plus signs or leading zeros.
-An example of how a number should be formatted is shown in the screenshots
+5. Make sure you format your mobile number correctly, with the country code and without spaces or plus signs.
+The mobile number should be in international format, and one recipient per request.
+Ex: to=447525856424 or to=00447525856424 when sending to UK.

+# Pricing

+Pricing per message in NL is €0.0490 and for UK: €0.0290 With registering Nexmo you recieve €2 euros to test with.
+Payment is easy with paypal or creditcard.
+For more infomation go to https://www.nexmo.com/pricing/

-Known bugs
+# Known bugs

 None